aspose-html/aspose-html-reference-tutorials/content/english/java/converting-html-to-various-image-formats/convert-html-to-gif/_index.md

 Before you begin, make sure you have the following prerequisites in place:

-1. Aspose.HTML for Java Library: Download and install the Aspose.HTML for Java library from the [official download link](https://releases.aspose.com/html/java/).
+1. Aspose.HTML for Java Library: Download and install the Aspose.HTML for Java library from the [download link](https://releases.aspose.com/html/java/).
 Ensure you have a valid license or use the [temporary license](https://purchase.aspose.com/temporary-license/) if needed.

 2. Java Development Environment: You should have a Java development environment set up on your system.